Skip to main content

 warning

-Within the Account form, the Account Group - Pipeline combinations with conflicts are not identified.
-If there is a conflict between the Account Group - Pipeline combinations selected, then an error is displayed after saving.
-All Pipelines associated with an Account must have unique Destination Endpoint and Virtual Path combinations.
+Within the Account form, the Account Group combinations with Pipeline conflicts are not identified in the dropdown field.
+If there are conflicts between the Account Group - Pipeline combinations selected, then an error is displayed after saving.

 Field Descriptions